OLUWASEYISAM/DSA-Documentation/README.md

-# DSA-Documentation
+# DSA CAPSTONE PROJECT Kultra Mega Stores Inventory

-Data Analysis course with Digital Skillup Africa, Incubator Hub
+Capstone Project for Data Analysis course with Digital Skillup Africa, Incubator Hub

-I have learnt a quite number of things ranging from MS Excel to SQL, then to Power BI
+Project will be executed using SQL to get insights to the data given for the project.

 ## PROJECT TOPIC: